 Once you have all your wedding details, it’s a good idea to get started on your invitations.
 Typically, these are sent out 6-8 weeks ahead of time if you are planning a local wedding.
 If you are having a destination wedding, send them out 3+ months in advance.
 The wedding invitations should include all the pertinent information regarding the wedding details.
-Decide on the tone of your wording prior to sending your invitations so you can personalize them with the same sentiment.
+Decide on the tone of your wording prior to sending your wedding invites so you can personalize them with the same sentiment.
 If you are having a more formal wedding, you may address names with titles, whereas a more casual tone may just include names without titles (Mr. and Mrs. Herbert Smith request your presence vs. Herbert and Anna Smith request your presence).
 In a formal invitation, you would spell out the date, whereas with a casual invitation, you could use just numbers (e.g., Saturday, the twenty-eighth of April vs. 4.28).

 Here are the most common components:

-- Invitation: Include the host (if one), bride’s name, groom’s name, wedding date, location, and time.
+- Wedding Invitation: Include the host (if one), bride’s name, groom’s name, wedding date, location, and time.

-- RSVP Card: Include space for invitees to write their names, whether they will or won’t attend, and dinner choices if they need to preselect food items.
+- Wedding RSVP Card: Include space for invitees to write their names, whether they will or won’t attend, and dinner choices if they need to preselect food items.

 - Reception Card: If the ceremony is at a different location from the celebration, we recommend including a reception card.
 Include the location, time, and what to expect.

 - Accommodations Card: This is often included for out-of-town guests with recommendations and pricing on local hotels and B&Bs.

 - Directions Card: This will include directions to the ceremony and wedding location if it is in a different place.
 Maps have become less common to include, as people often navigate with their GPS location, but it’s still helpful to include general directions.